COVID-19 pandemic in the Philippines: Other indices

-The pandemic also affected the goal of the Philippines to be among the countries with upper-middle-income country status by nominal GNI per capita.
-Before his resignation, Pernia said that the country will still achieve this goal by 2020, while his replacement, acting NEDA Director-General Karl Kendrick Chua, said in May 2020 that this goal will be achieved in 2022.
-Daniel Ross of Bloomberg also stated that the Philippines, which is "an economic star poised to outpace long-time regional winners such as China, Indonesia and India," will face hindrances amid the COVID-19 pandemic.
+The pandemic also affected the Philippines' goal of achieving upper-middle-income status by nominal GNI per capita.
+Before his resignation in April 2020, Ernesto Pernia, then Director-General of the National Economic and Development Authority, said that the country will still achieve this goal by the end of the year, while his replacement Karl Kendrick Chua said in May 2020 that this goal will be achieved in 2022.
+In April 2020, Daniel Ross of Bloomberg stated that the Philippines, which was "an economic star poised to outpace long-time regional winners such as China, Indonesia and India," would face hindrances amid the COVID-19 pandemic.

-On the other hand, the BSP recorded an inflation rate of 2.2% in April and 2.5% in March 2020 from 2.6% in February and 2.9% in January.
-The average rate of 2.6% for the period of January to April 2020 is also 1% lower compared to the inflation rate from the same period in the previous year.
-The event was primarily and hugely caused by lower oil prices and transportation costs, even if the prices of food supplies and alcoholic beverages and tobacco slightly rose.
+The central bank of the Philippines recorded an inflation rate of 2.2% in April and 2.5% in March 2020, compared to 2.6% in February and 2.9% in January.
+The average rate of 2.6% for January to April 2020 was 1 percentage point lower than the inflation rate for the same period in the previous year.
+Lower oil prices and transportation costs primarily caused this, while the prices of food supplies, alcoholic beverages, and tobacco rose slightly.

-On March 9, 2020, the Philippine Stock Exchange (PSE) index lost 457.77 points or 6.76%, its steepest decline since the 2008 financial crisis.
-The following day, shares plunged by 6.23% to (US$117.54), settling below the 6,000 level benchmark and entering the bear market territory.
+On March 9, 2020, the Philippine Stock Exchange (PSE) index dropped 457.77 points (6.76%), its steepest decline since the 2008 financial crisis.
+The following day, shares plunged by 6.23% to (US$117.54), settling below the 6,000 level benchmark and entering bear market territory.
 The mining and oil industries were the most affected with a 9.05% drop, followed by holding companies with a 6.93% drop.
-The PSE's circuit breaker mechanism was invoked for the second time since the measure's introduction in 2008 halting trade for 15 minutes.
+The PSE's circuit breaker mechanism was invoked for the second time since the measure's introduction in 2008, halting trade for 15 minutes.

-Economist Bernardo Villegas noted that pandemic has created a situation where the Philippine government "is getting overborrowed," and that the Philippines needs more foreign direct investments in order to fund capital-intensive industries, including telecommunications and media.
+Economist Bernardo Villegas noted that the pandemic has created a situation where the Philippine government "is getting overborrowed" and that the Philippines needs more foreign direct investments to fund capital-intensive industries, including telecommunications and media.